Utkarsh731/Utkarsh731/README.md

 115+ thought-provoking blogs published on cutting-edge technologies, my expertise in System and Database Designing is second to none.

-I bring proficiency in Python with a strong grip on frameworks such as Flask and Django, and databases including MongoDB, RDS, and Redshift.
+I bring proficiency in Python with a strong grip on frameworks such as Flask and Django, and databases including MongoDB, RDS, Redshift and Aurora.

 Award-winning professional 🏆 Recognized with the Student of the Semester Award, Best Blogger Award, and Immense Contribution Award from various organizations and universities, I am constantly pushing the limits and delivering exceptional results.